-Emi has witnessed UNHCR’s frontline work in the field, meeting refugees from various African countries in Uganda and also through travelling to Lesvos, Greece to speak with Syrian refugees who had survived the perilous sea crossing from Turkey.
+Emi has witnessed UNHCR’s frontline work in the field, meeting refugees in Uganda and also through travelling to Lesvos, Greece to speak with Syrian refugees who had survived the perilous sea crossing from Turkey.
 During this visit she performed a poem dedicated to Alan Kurdi on the first anniversary of his death, and the many people who have lost their lives seeking safety from conflict and persecution.
-Emi has also represented UNHCR at the Women’s Forum for the Economy and Society in Paris, taking part in a panel discussion, as well as speaking at the closing ceremony alongside the mayor of Paris.
+Emi has also represented UNHCR at various high profile events, including the Women’s Forum for the Economy and Society in Paris, and the 2017 anniversary event for the #IBelong campaign on statelessness.

 Emi has been a committed supporter of various UNHCR campaigns.
 She added her voice to our #WithRefugees campaign film alongside other fellow high profile supporters, refugees and UNHCR staff from around the world, and later performed at the historic hand in of the #WithRefugees petition at the 2016 UN General Assembly in New York.
 In 2016 Emi also joined our Nansen Refugee Award ceremony, performing ‘Bird Watching on Lesvos Island’, another poem written following her meetings with refugees in Greece.